-The ADOT in the course of routine business matters related to its programs and activities will make efforts to effectively communicate with all members of the public.
-Limited English proficiency (LEP) is a term used to describe individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English.
-ADOT's LEP Plan is designed to comply with Title VI of the Civil Rights Act of 1964 and Executive Order 13166 which prohibits recipients of Federal financial assistance from discrimination based on national origin.
+ADOT in the course of routine business matters related to its programs and activities will make efforts to effectively communicate with all members of the public.
+LEP is a term used to describe individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English.
+ADOT's LEP Plan is designed to comply with Title VI of the Civil Rights Act of 1964 and EO 13166 which prohibits recipients of Federal financial assistance from discriminating on the basis of national origin.